srambhatla/srambhatla.github.io/_news/announcement_24.md

 ---
 layout: post
-date: 2021-12-01 12:00:00-0400
+date: 2022-02-22 12:00:00-0400
 inline: true
 ---

- Our work -- I-SEA: Importance Sampling and Expected Alignment-based Deep Distance Metric Learning for Time Series Analysis and Embedding has been accepted to _Thirty-Sixth AAAI Conference on Artificial Intelligence (AAAI-22) !_ :star:
+ I'll be presenting our work -- I-SEA: Importance Sampling and Expected Alignment-based Deep Distance Metric Learning for Time Series Analysis and Embedding at the _Thirty-Sixth AAAI Conference on Artificial Intelligence (AAAI-22) !_ :star: